Professor Heather Tafel

 I joined the GVSU political science faculty first as a visiting instructor in 2003 and then as a member of the tenure-track faculty in 2004.
 Before moving to Michigan, I lived in Urbana-Champaign, where I did my graduate work at the University of Illinois, and in St. Petersburg, Florida, where I did my undergraduate work at a liberal arts college called Eckerd College.

 My research interests are comparative democratization, Russian and post-communist European politics, democracy promotion, and more recently, U.S. media depictions of Russia.
 I wrote my dissertation on Russian regime change and federalism, and continue to research regime and federal dynamics of Russia.
 I am especially interested in how institutions, particularly federal and party institutions, work in Russia and why they function the way they do.
-In addition, Professor Erika King and I recently began a new project that investigates the U.S. media's depictions of Russia.
-We hope to expand this into a larger study that compares how the U.S. media have portrayed Russia in the post-Cold War era.
+In addition, Professor Erika King and I have been working on a book project that investigates the U.S. media's depictions of post-Soviet Russia.

 In addition to my teaching and research at Grand Valley, I maintain a news-oriented Facebook page called Democracy Resurgent?!
-Debating World Politics, participate in the Russian Studies program at GVSU, have served in a leadership capacity for the AP Comparative Politics exam reading, and am the faculty advisor for the Alpha Sigma Tau Gammi Xi chapter at GVSU.
+Debating World Politics (https://www.facebook.com/democracyresurgent/), serve as one of the social media managers of our departmental website and Facebook page, have worked in a leadership capacity for the AP Comparative Politics exam reading, and am one of the faculty partners with the Student Success Network.